 - Reputology: a popular review monitoring and feedback platform which monitors over 100 review websites and forums, including Google Business, Facebook, and more.

 - ReviewTrackers: an award winning customer review software which sanctions businesses and companies to “measure the customer” experience and gain true insights into what their customers are actually saying.

 If you do encounter a genuine post, comment, or review about your product, business, or service, it’s essential that you understand whether there’s a legally viable claim behind it.
 First, if you’re unsure whether you have an actionable claim for online defamation and libel, it’s imperative you reach out to an experienced Internet defamation removal attorney for advice.

-Second, if you don’t want to reach out to an online defamation attorney right away, and want to make sure you aren’t wasting your time, we recommend brushing up on the definition of defamation and libel.
+Second, if you don’t want to reach out to an Internet defamation attorney right away, and want to make sure you aren’t wasting your time, we recommend brushing up on the definition of defamation and libel.
 For starters, libel refers to a false written or published (ex.
 Videos, photographs, and other media) statement of fact which is communicated to a third party, and subsequently harms another person’s reputation.

 For an actionable defamation claim, there’s several elements that must be met:

 - The statement or publication is a false statement of fact (the key word here is ‘fact’),

 - It was “of and concerning” you, your business, or product,

 - The communication or publication was not privileged, and

 - The publisher acted with at least ordinary negligence when publishing the false statement.